sdbip/Segerfeldt.EventStore/README.md

 Value objects typically have two functions: they can be compared for structural equality, and they can be validated for correct user input.

 It should not be possible to instantiate an invalid value object.
-The constructor (or factory) should prevent such, typically by throwing an exception or returning a failure result (see for example Vlad Khorikov's [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions/blob/master/CSharpFunctionalExtensions/Result/Result.cs)) when invalid data is encountered.
-If the programmer can rely on this working, they will not need to validate the data in their code; it is enough to declare that a variable must be of the correct type (and not `null`).
+The constructor (or factory) should prevent such, typically by throwing an exception or returning a failure result when invalid data is encountered.
+(See for example Vlad Khorikov's [CSharpFunctionalExtensions](https://github.com/vkhorikov/CSharpFunctionalExtensions/blob/master/CSharpFunctionalExtensions/Result/Result.cs).)
+If the programmer can trust that this is enforced, they will not need to validate the data in their code; it is enough to declare that a variable must be of the correct type (and not `null`).

 Value objects can be used in sets and as dictionary keys.
 A mutable object used as a dictionary key can be changed after it's added, altering its hash-code and making it impossible to find again.
 Immutability is necessary to guarantee correct behaviour.